 Our Tampa Truck Accident Lawyers Fight for Maximum Financial Compensation

-The truck accident lawyers at Abrahamson & Uiterwyk provide thorough, experienced, and aggressive representation for truck accident victims and their families throughout the Tampa area.
+The truck accident attorneys at Abrahamson & Uiterwyk provide thorough, experienced, and aggressive representation for truck accident victims and their families throughout the Tampa area.
 Our personal injury attorneys and legal professionals are committed to helping each client maximum compensation, and our entire team is dedicated to providing caring, personalized attention focused on each client’s individual needs.

 Statistics show that there are roughly 10.5 million registered commercial trucks on the roads, operated by some 540,000 trucking companies.
 These trucks drive 2.7 billion miles per year, and rack up hundreds of thousands of traffic and safety violations along the way.
 As a result of unsafe driving, improper truck maintenance, and other issues, countless individuals suffer serious injuries and thousands of people lose their lives in accidents that truck drivers and trucking companies could have – and should have – avoided.